AdrienHallet/OpenSourceStrategies/Synthese.md

 It allows to have two licenses in the same software.
 Example of StarOffice, a "better" (proprietary) version of OpenOffice.

 Trilicensing also exists

+### GPL2 vs GPL3
+The third version prevents the 'tivoisation' to force makers to let people do whatever they want on the code.

+---
+*Lecture 3*

+## Business models
+Business models need to be flexible, never stick to the initial idea.
+We need to change the business model to adapt the situation.
+There is always a customer.
+Even when the app is free (ads) or public (administration).

+## The Metrix paradox
+As soon as you realize a causation between a cause and effect, you'll have a tendency to maximize your profit (example of the cars, ...)

+## Earn money with free softwares
+* Integration and consultancing
+* Consortium standardization
+* Donation
+* Proprietary features
+* Services around the app (e.g.. odoo)
+* Ads (sponsorship/...)
+* Goodies